MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ### User flow 5: Authentication and authorization

-*Flow description*: Call center employees securely sign in to the application and are provided with proper roles so that they can purchase tickets on behalf of Relecloud customers.
+*Flow description*: Call-center employees securely sign in to the application, and administrators provided them the proper roles to purchase tickets on behalf of Relecloud customers.

 - *Business processes*: This flow directly supports the *purchasing ticket* process.
-Without this functionality, call center employees can't sign in to the application to buy tickets.
+Without this functionality, call-center employees can't sign into the application to buy tickets.

 - *Process owner*: Platform team.